Visa and Status Information

 Students are responsible for clarifying and establishing their status in Israel and can turn to the Raphael Recanati International School staff for advice and assistance.
 Israeli visa requirements vary based on your country of citizenship.

-Students are responsible for clarifying and establishing their status in Israel, and can turn to the Raphael Recanati International School staff for advice and assistance.
-Before commencing studies, all students must clarify their status and eligibility for a student visa (A-2), or Israeli citizenship, with the Israeli embassy or consulate in their country of origin.
-A student visa should be obtained in advance, in the student’s country of origin.
+Before commencing studies students are responsible for clarifying and establishing their status in Israel, and can turn to the Raphael Recanati International School staff for advice and assistance.
+Before commencing studies, all students must clarify their status and eligibility for a student visa (A-2), or Israeli citizenship, with the Israeli embassy or consulate in their home country .
+A student visa should be obtained in advance, in the student’s home country.
 International students who are children of an Israeli parent must settle all matters, such as deferment of military service, with the nearest Israeli embassy or consulate.
-The Jewish Agency provides advice and assistance to students considering immigrating to Israel.
-See Jewish Agency or Nefesh B' Nefesh for North America/UK.
+For students considering immigration to Israel : The Jewish Agency provides advice and assistance.
+For students from North America/UK contact Nefesh B' Nefesh

 *Please contact the nearest Israeli Embassy/Consulate in your home country for more information.